 Managing a project is about identifying the tasks that need to be done.
 But, that’s just the first step.
-To deliver a project, you’ll need to get tasks done.
-A task management software simplifies this by helping you and your team identify, organize, and get tasks done.
+To deliver a project, you’ll need to get project tasks done.
+A team task management software simplifies this by helping you and your team identify, organize, and get tasks done.

 In this article you’ll learn:

 - What is task management?

 - Differences between task management and to-do lists

 - Why do you need team task management software?

 - How to choose a team task management software?